alexcorre/git-blame/README.md

 If this option is selected, the `git blame` command will be run with `-w` option.

+### Show Only Last Names

+If this option is selected, only the last word of the author's name will be displayed.

 ### Date Format String

 Default date format is `YYYY-MM-DD`.
 This feature is backed by [moment.js](http://momentjs.com/).
 Any formats [supported by moment](http://momentjs.com/docs/#/displaying/format/) are valid here.